vyykn/AM2315/README.md

 ## License

-Copyright © 2013, Nathan Vander Wilt.
+Copyright © 2013, Brian Egizi
 All rights reserved.

 Redistribution and use in source and binary forms, with or without